Transparency matters. Here is our detailed roadmap to MHRA authorisation - timeline, costs, and standards.

 Phase 1: Foundation (Q4 2025 – Months 1-3)

-- Regulatory strategy finalization
+- Regulatory strategy and documentation framework

 - Device classification confirmation